-A backup is a copy of computer data taken and stored elsewhere for use to restore the original after a data loss event (like data deletion or corruption).
-Backups are a simple form of disaster recovery, but not all backup systems can reconstitute a computer system and other complex configurations like a computer cluster, active directory, or database server.
+A backup is a copy of computer data taken and stored elsewhere that can restore the original files after a data loss event (like data deletion or corruption).
+Backups are a simple form of disaster recovery.
+Still, not all backup systems can reconstitute a complete computer system and other complex configurations like a computer cluster, active directory, or database server.

-Since the data storage requirements can be large, an information repository model can be used to provide structure to this storage.
-There are different data storage devices that can also be arranged differently to provide geographic dispersion, data security, and portability.
+Since data storage requirements can be large, an information repository model can provide structure to this storage.
+Other data storage devices can also be arranged differently to provide geographic dispersion, data security, and portability.

-The information repository can be as simple as a list of backup media files and the dates produced or otherwise – including a computerized index, catalog and/or relational database.
+An information repository can be as simple as a list of backup media files and the dates they were produced.
+More complex options include a computerized index, catalog, and/or a relational database.

-The 3-2-1 rule states that there should be at least three copies of data stored on two different types of storage media plus one copy kept off-site like in cloud storage.
+The 3-2-1 rule states that there should be at least three copies of data stored on two different storage media types plus one copy kept off-site like in cloud storage.

-There are different methods to backup data: unstructured, system imaging, incremental, reverse incremental, near CDP (continuous data protection), and differential.
+There are different backup data methods: unstructured, system imaging, incremental, reverse incremental, near CDP (continuous data protection), and differential.

 An unstructured repository can be a stack of DVD-Rs or external hard drives (HDDs) with minimal information about what was backed up and when.
-While it’s the easiest one to implement, it’s also unlikely to achieve a high level of recoverability – what if one of the DVDs or drives is damaged?
+While it’s the easiest one to implement, a high level of recoverability could be easily compromised – what if one of the DVDs or drives is damaged?

 A system imaging repository contains complete source data copies taken at specific points in time.
 By copying system images, admins record the last known good system configurations.
-Thus, imaging is mainly used for deploying standard configurations rather than making ongoing backups.
+Thus, imaging is mainly used for deploying standard configurations (aka Golden Images) rather than making ongoing backups.

 Let’s also outline the major differences between image and file backups.
 An image backup copies everything on your drive (including partitions and the boot sector), while a file backup only copies your data files (such as documents, pictures, spreadsheets, etc.)

 Incremental backup stores data that has been changed from a reference point in time — duplicate copies of the unchanged data are not copied and stored.
-Some backup systems can create a synthetic full backup from a series of incremental which mimics the full backup.
+Some backup systems can create a synthetic full backup from an incremental series that mimics the full backup.

 Continuous Data Protection (CDP) refers to a backup that instantly saves a copy of every change made to data.
 Near CDP backup apps automatically take incremental backups by default every 15, 60 minutes, or 24 hours.
-This means they only allow restores to an interval boundary – anything done after that time isn’t saved until the next save point.
-Near-CDPs (except for Time Machine backups from Apple) intent-log every change on the host system by saving byte or block-level differences rather than file-level differences.
-True CDPs must be run in conjunction with a virtual machine (hence, these are more applicable for enterprise client-server backups), which is why near-CDPs are more practical for personal backups.
+This means they only allow restores to an interval boundary – any data changed after that time isn’t saved until the next save point.
+Near-CDPs (except for Time Machine backups from Apple) log every change on the host system by saving byte or block-level differences rather than file-level differences.
+True CDPs must run in conjunction with a virtual machine (hence, these are more applicable for enterprise client-server backups).
+This is why near-CDPs are more practical for personal backups.

-A reverse incremental backup stores a recent archive file mirror of the source data and a series of differences between the mirror in its current state and its previous state.
+A reverse incremental backup stores a recent archive file mirror of the source data and a series of differences between the mirror in its current and previous states.
 A reverse incremental backup starts with a non-image full backup.
-When the full backup is performed, then the system periodically synchronizes that full backup with the live copy.
-It’s done either with hard links as in the case of Apple Time Machine or using binary differentials.
+After the full backup is performed, the system periodically synchronizes that full backup with the live copy.
+It’s done either with hard links, as in the case of Apple Time Machine, or using binary differentials.

 A differential backup saves only the data that has been changed since the last full backup, regardless of any other differential backups that might have been performed.
 Compare that to an incremental backup where backup copies are changed according to the most recent backup of any type.